-If credits are transferred, only the credit (and not the grade) appears on the Hellenic American University transcript.
-The grades do not transfer and do not become part of the student's GPA.
-Only grades given by Hellenic American University courses appear on the transcript and count toward the student’s cumulative GPA.
+If credits are transferred or waived, only the credit amount appears on your Hellenic American University transcript.
+The grades do not transfer and do not become part of your GPA.
+Only grades earned for Hellenic American University courses appear on your transcript. .

 Courses may be waived under certain conditions.
 Waivers may be awarded for prior experiential learning and/or for credit by examination.
 When a course is waived, Hellenic American University will determine if credit will be granted (waivers without substitution) or no credit will be granted (waivers with substitution).

-For more information on waivers, please consult the University catalog.
+For more information please consult the University catalog.